 Probably one of the most serious issues you are going to experience as a consequence of dehydrated skin is an increase in sensitivity.
 In fact, dryness and dehydration are there to pave the way for sensitive skin.
 In the event that your sensitive skin was a result of dehydration, it is advised you treat it with gentle products that do not contain any harsh fragrances or additives.

 Another important thing to remember is to be really cautions when it comes to using other skin products.
 It’s best to refrain from retinols or any stimulating products.
 Also, peels are definitely a bad idea; wait for the condition to subside and for your skin to recover its resistance.
-As mentioned, you should rely on sensitive oils in order to nourish your skin throughout this sensitive period.
+As mentioned, you should rely on sensitive oils in order to nourish your skin throughout this delicate period.

 Dull skin is really easy to spot.
 If you are looking at the mirror and you appear tired with dark circles under your eyes and flaky spots, then your skin’s dull and probably dehydrated.
 Luckily, this is treated easily; all you need is some beauty sleep and you should be good as new.
 Getting some extra shuteye should take care of these signs.

 Also, exfoliation is an approved method for brightening up your dehydrated complexion.
 Just remember the last section where we mentioned increased sensitivity, and use a gentle and natural exfoliation to eliminate flakes and dead skin.
 You can use an eye cream for dark circles, to reduce their visibility to some degree.

 Unfortunately, you are going to end up with dry skin eventually, because dehydration becomes more and more frequent as you age.
 Due to old age, our skin produces less oil and our dead skin cells do not shed as frequently as when were younger.
 So you will have to adjust your treatment as the years go by in order to retain your youthful appearance and hold on to it for a bit longer.